 Growth and scale

 Businesses are not static and with time their requirements inevitably evolve.
 Their software needs to change accordingly.
 For in-house solutions, this presents more complexity in the development process.
 A common problem occurs when the staff members who initially developed the solution move on and existing staff have to reverse-engineer the software.

 Conversely, SaaS providers are used to change.
 As part of a license agreement, SaaS providers implement product updates with new features on a monthly or even weekly basis.
 Many are also open to customising their product according to certain users’ needs and openly welcome suggestions for future developments.

-To learn more about the benefits of this kind of software, download our free ebook a modern CRM for higher education.
+To learn more about the benefits of this kind of software, download our free ebook.